3scale/apisonator/docs/rfcs/error_responses.md

       The specified user key is invalid.
     - `authentication_error`:
       The application requires a user_key but it is missing.
+    - `provider_key_or_service_token_required`:
+      A provider key or a service token are required, but neither were given.
+    - `service_token_invalid`:
+      The specified service token is unauthorized.
 * `not_found`:
   [404] A resource could not be found.
 This is never included if the error refers to a non-existing endpoint (such as Sinatra not matching a route).